 The key, then, is to find a bath fluid that does not evaporate readily and is not flammable at the temperatures being used.
 This depends on knowing the flash point of the material, i.e. the point at which the bath material can form a flammable mixture with air at the liquid interface.
 NEVER heat a bath fluid above its flash point (and as a good rule of thumb, not even within 20 degrees of its flash point).

-Heating baths are inherently dangerous, and a heating mantle should be used instead unless absolutely necessary.
+Fluid heating baths are inherently dangerous, and a heating mantle or solid (dry) bath material should be used instead unless absolutely necessary (see below).
 A hot fluid can be easily spilled or spattered, especially if water is accidentally introduced into a hot fluid.
 In addition, there is an electrical heat source in close proximity and a hot bath is very difficult to deal with in an emergency situation.
 Bath fluids expand upon heating, so overflows are another potential pitfall.

 The bath container is typically a beaker or large crystallizing dish.
 This is convenient because you can usually see your reaction flask through the bath.
 For very high temperature materials, a metal container is sometime used, although this can present a shock hazard if the apparatus is not properly grounded.

 Here are some bath materials commonly used in chemistry laboratories.